shorebirdtech/docs/docs/index.md

-  apps           Manage your Shorebird apps. build          Build a new release of your application. cache          Manage the Shorebird cache. channels       Manage the channels for your Shorebird app. doctor         Show information about the installed tooling. init           Initialize Shorebird. login          Login as a new Shorebird user.
+  apps           Manage your Shorebird apps. build          Build a new release of your application. cache          Manage the Shorebird cache. doctor         Show information about the installed tooling. init           Initialize Shorebird. login          Login as a new Shorebird user.